surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 ```

 The listing looks similar to what you would see when you enter the `dir` command in `cmd.exe`, or
-the `ls` command in a UNIX command shell.
+the `ls` command in a Unix command shell.

 You can perform complex listings using parameters of the `Get-ChildItem` cmdlet.
 You can see the
 syntax the `Get-ChildItem` cmdlet by typing: